Pros

 What Is First Internet Bank?

-Living up to its name, First Internet Bank was one of the first banks to be created fully online.
-Founded in 1999, it claims to be “the first state-chartered, FDIC-insured institution to operate entirely online.”
+Founded in 1999, First Internet Bank was one of the first fully online banks and describes itself as “the first state-chartered, FDIC-insured institution to operate entirely online.”

 Services Offered By First Internet Bank